-2. Marinas or marina expansions in orange zones may not be acceptable depending on the key habitat area attributes - upland or aquatic.
+2. Marinas or marina expansions in orange zones may not be acceptable.

 3. Fuel facilities are inherently high risk, and if approved will be subject to all other regulations.

 4. Retaining wall redevelopment should be designed to restore fish and wildlife values where feasible and practical.